-When eaten fresh, herring has a distinct flavor similar to a sardine.
+When eaten fresh, herring has a ce.
 It's an oily fish so it flakes off in moist chunks, and the rich fatty components give herring a hearty body that's fulfilling and coats the palate.
 Pickled herring tastes quite different and tends to have a vinegary bite that works well with cream cheese, sour cream, onions, and grainy breads.

 Herring vs. Sardines

 Herring and sardines often get confused with each other, though despite the similarities there are some differences.
-First of all, while both fish are in the Clupeidae family, sardines are in the genera Sardina, Sardinops and Sardinella; and herring are the genus Clupea.
-Same, but different.
-Because herring and sardines have a lot in common, some fisheries classify them the same way, blanketing the fish as sardines.
+First of all, while both fish are in the Clupeidae family, not all herring are in this family.
+Furthermore, sardines are in the genera Dussumieria, Escualosa, Sardina, Sardinops, and Sardinella, and herring are the genus Clupea.
+Because herring and sardines have a lot in common, some fisheries classify them the same way, calling them both as sardines.
 That means if a can of sardines gets cracked open at happy hour, it could be young herring instead.
 Both are oily fish that swim in schools and have the same silvery fins with a touch of blue and black to them.